osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 ### CC* Campus impact on Open Science

 {: .fs-5 }
-The OSG Consortium has been working with CC* campuses pre and post award since <DATE>.
+The OSG Consortium has been working with CC* campuses pre and post award for several years.
 These campuses have made significant contributions in support of science, both on their own campus and for the entire country.